ModelEarth/data-pipeline/timelines/training/naics/README.md

 ## Data Prep and Presentation

-TO DO (Sijia): Random Forest forecasting. - Sijia will copy our prior .py file into a CoLab.
-We will update it for both FIPS and ZCTA.
+TO DO: Random Forest forecasting. - Copy some of our prior .py file into a CoLab.
+We will update it for both FIPS and ZCTA. - Sijia

 TO DO: Web page displaying US counties at risk of increased poverty - Use Google Data Commons API for FIPS county poverty target data and international target data.
 Pull with an [Observable Data Loader](../../../timelines/observable/)

-TO DO: Find equivalent coounty data for India and China (Country Census or Google Data Commons)
+TO DO: Find equivalent county data for India and China (Country Census or Google Data Commons)

-TO DO: Web page displaying Industries that predict improving and declining [bee populations](../../../research/bees/)
+TO DO: Web page displaying Industries that predict improving and declining [bee populations](../../../research/bees/) - Irene

 TO DO: Web page displaying Top ten Maine counties likely to have [declining tree canopy](/data-pipeline/research/canopy/) - Find a data source (county or zip)